nickknw/nickknowlson.com/_posts/2011-12-30-transposing-a-matrix-in-io.markdown

     self getSlot(slotName) argumentNames at(0),
 {% endhighlight %}

-If I wanted to keep the arguments in the same order I would have put the 0 in the first line, then the 1 in the second line.
+If I wanted to keep the arguments in the same order I would have put the `0` in the first line, then the `1` in the second line.
 Make sense so far?

 I could have left it here, but then what would happen if I told it to change a method that looked like `doSomething(x, y, z)`?
-The z would get discarded and that method wouldn't be very useful anymore.
+It would take the argument at position `1`, then the argument at position `0`.
+The `z` would get discarded and that method wouldn't be very useful anymore.
 Hence the next line:

 **Line 4:**
 {% highlight io %}
     self getSlot(slotName) argumentNames rest rest
 {% endhighlight %}

 `rest` is Io's version of `cdr` or `tail`.
 It is a method that returns everything except for the first element of a list.
 So if you call `rest` on the result of `rest` you get a list that has all its elements except for the first two.
-It is like saying `drop 2` in Haskell.

 Let's recap.
-If I had called flipFirstTwoArgs with my fictitious `doSomething(x, y, z)` method, these previous lines would resolve into:
+If I call this method we're defining with my fictitious `doSomething(x, y, z)` method as the argument, these previous lines would resolve into:

 {% highlight io %}
     self getSlot("doSomething") setArgumentNames( list(